Houston Area at a Glance

 Is Houston Police Department radio encrypted?

 Partially.
-Houston PD uses P25 digital radio with main dispatch and patrol channels remaining open to the public.
-However, tactical channels including SWAT and some investigative units are encrypted.
-You can still monitor most routine police activity.
+Houston PD runs P25 digital radio with main dispatch and patrol channels open to the public.
+Tactical channels including SWAT and some investigative units are encrypted.
+Most routine police activity can still be monitored.

 Can I listen to Houston police on a scanner?

 Yes.
-Houston police main dispatch and patrol operations are accessible via scanner.
-You'll need a digital scanner capable of P25 (such as the Uniden SDS100 or Whistler TRX-1) or can listen through online feeds like Broadcastify.
+Houston police main dispatch and patrol are accessible via scanner.
+You need a P25-capable digital scanner such as the Uniden SDS100 or Whistler TRX-1, or you can listen through Broadcastify online feeds.

 Is Harris County Sheriff radio encrypted?